srheegit/Netflix-Data-Analysis-with-Power-BI/README.md

 ### Data Modeling

 As we have three tables, we now organize our data model.
-We link the three tables
+We bidirectionally link the original `Listings` table and `Rating Group Formatting` table, via the `Rating Group` columns, in many-to-one.

+## Styling

+We have included in our dashboard various big-and-small details in how it looks.
+While it would be too long and not very informative to explain everything we have implemented, we followed a general rule: have a gradient background from black to white (mostly black), with gradient background from the Netflix red color to a white color with red tint.
+The trio of the three colors, red, black, and netflix red, is the theme of the whole dashboard.

 ## Dashboard Functionalities